reserve-protocol/reserve-index-dtf/README.md

 | No revert on failure           | ✅    | ✅           |

 Note: While the Folio itself is not susceptible to reentrancy, read-only reentrancy on the part of a consuming protocol is still possible for a Folio configured with a reentrant ERC20 token.

+### Chain Assumptions

+The chain is assumed to have block times under 60s.

 ### Governance Guidelines